scc-digitalhub/sdk-docs/docs/reference/runtimes/python/entities/function.md

 ## Python Versions

-The Python runtime supports versions 3.9, 3.10, and 3.11, expressed as:
+The Python runtime supports versions 3.9 and 3.10, expressed as:

 - `PYTHON3_9`
 - `PYTHON3_10`
-- `PYTHON3_11`

 ## Init Function